 Bring new life to your old hardwood, tile, linoleum or plywood floors with these unique, beautiful and cheap flooring ideas.

-Cheap Flooring Ideas
+DIY Flooring Ideas

 This is a quick way to spruce up a floor on the cheap.
 It probably works best on a floor that’s not super high trafficked, like this laundry room floor.